-A weekly / bi weekly move on panel meeting is held online via Microsoft Teams chaired by Newcastle City Council's Lead Practitioner (Complex Needs) and attended by the YHN Pathways Support and Progression Workers.
+A weekly / bi weekly move on panel meeting is held online via Microsoft Teams chaired by Newcastle City Council's Lead Practitioner (Complex Needs).
 A representative from all supported accommodation provision attends the meetings to discuss individual clients' move on needs.